perinm/SCCD/flask/2501/README.md

 Install docker, docker-compose

-At the root of folder repository run:
+At the root of this folder run:
 ```
 sudo docker-compose up -d --build
 ```